marcbeil/protein-prediction-project/datasets/v4/notes.md

 # Changes

-- domains of the same protein are in the same split
+- domains of the same protein and chain are in the same split
+- CHAIN is very important